A Brief History of the

 Upon Wagner’s death in 1931 the business and family fortune passed in large part to his son Frank, a capable businessman in his own right.
-Well-known in the community, Frank had earned a reputation as a generous and civic-minded individual.
+Well-known and respected in the community, Frank had earned a reputation as a generous and civic-minded individual.

 The auditorium was built in 1939 as part of a desperately needed new junior high school – but neither structure would have been possible without Frank Wagner.
 In July of 1938, school district chairman E. H. Streissguth summed it up thus in the Monroe Monitor: